 On behalf of the Advisory Committee, it is my pleasure to welcome you all to the IDS11 - 11th International Dendrimer Symposium in Funchal, Madeira Island.
-Organized for the first time in Portugal by the Centro de Química da Madeira and hosted by the University of Madeira, our IDS11 Symposium honours science, the pioneers of dendrimers and local tradition by having a logo inspired by dendrimers and by the world famous Madeira embroidery.
+Organized for the first time in Portugal by Centro de Química da Madeira and hosted by the University of Madeira, our IDS11 Symposium honours science, dendrimer's pioneers and tradition by having a logo inspired by dendrimers and by the famous worldwide Madeira embroidery.

-Being held every two years since 1999, the IDS is the most important conference worldwide devoted to the latest developments concerning design, synthesis, applications and future directions of dendrimers and dendritic polymers.
+Being held every two years since 1999, the IDS is the most important worldwide conference devoted to the latest developments concerning design, synthesis, applications and future directions of dendrimers and dendritic polymers.

 Thanks to the work of the Advisory Committee and of all participants, this IDS edition has an excellent Scientific Program involving 9 keynote lectures given by the most prominent and leading scientists in the field.
-Furthermore, it includes over 57 oral talks of which 24 are invited lectures and 11 are oral communications from young scientists.
-In addition, we will have 43 poster presentations with a final award session programmed for the best poster.
+Furthermore, it includes more 88 oral talks, including 24 invited lectures and 11 oral communications from young scientists.
+Also, we will have 43 poster presentations, and a final poster awards session is programmed too.
 Globally, this edition of IDS has around 120 participants representing 23 countries.

-To maximize the opportunities to share new ideas and points of view, we decided to organize interdisciplinary sessions.
-To this end, we have reduced the number of parallel sessions and shortened the period of time for presentation.
-As such, we expect participants to focus on the presentation and discussion of new results instead of a parade of work that has already been published.
-As such, please do not forget to actively participate during the discussion periods and to use the free time provided for networking.
+To maximize the opportunities to share new ideas and point of views, we decided to organize interdisciplinary sessions and have a reduced number of parallel sessions.
+In this scope, having a short time for presentation, we expect participants to focus on new results presentation and discussion instead on a parade of work already published.
+As so, do not forget to actively participate during the discussion periods and to use the provided free time for networking.

-Although we have a very intense scientific program, participants will have the opportunity to visit and taste a bit of Madeira's natural heritage and traditions.
-Discovered 600 years ago by the Portuguese navigators Tristão Vaz Teixeira, Bartolomeu Perestrelo and João Goncalves Zarco, the Islands of Madeira and Porto Santo are considered to be the first territorial encounters in the "Portuguese Age of Discovery".
-With a subtropical Mediterranean climate, the "Laurisilva" forest of Madeira Island was recognized by UNESCO as a natural World Heritage Site.
-This, combined with the over 2000 km of "levadas" (aqueducts that carry water from the north coast of the Island to the agricultural regions in the south), have proven to be key factors in attracting tourists from all over the world throughout the year.
+Although we have a very intense scientific program, participants will have the opportunity to visit and taste a bit of Madeira natural heritage and traditions too.
+Discovered 600 years ago by the Portuguese navigators Tristão Vaz Teixeira, Bartolomeu Perestrelo and João Goncalves Zarco, the Islands of Madeira and Porto Santo are considered the first territorial discovery of the "Portuguese Age of Discovery".
+With subtropical-Mediterranean climate, Madeira Island has their "Laurisilva" forest recognized by UNESCO as a natural World Heritage Site and more than 2000 km of "levadas" (aqueducts that carry water from the north coast of the Island to the agricultural regions in the south), attracting tourists from all over the world throughout the year.
 Funchal, the capital and principal city of Madeira Island, displays a beautiful and natural amphitheatre of houses over the sea.
 The six centuries of history have transformed the town into a very charming place to visit, also remaining very open to modernity.
-Together with the most typical building that survives from the early period of Madeira colonization (the Gothic Cathedral from the late fifteenth century), this town is surrounded by views of white villas, tropical gardens, modern buildings and a stunning sea view with modern cruise ships and old boats.
+Together with the most typical building that survives from the early period of Madeira colonization (the Gothic Cathedral from the late fifteenth-century), this town is surrounded by views of white villas, tropical gardens, modern buildings and a stunning sea view with modern cruise ships and old boats.

-Finally, I would like to express my gratitude for the strong support received from UMa - University of Madeira, FCT - Fundação para a Ciência e a Tecnologia, ARDITI - Agência Regional para o Desenvolvimento da Investigação, Tecnologia e Inovação, the Regional Secretariat for Tourism and Culture of Madeira and, of course, the companies BRUKER, DENDRITECH and CYD.
-Special thanks are also due to all members of the Organizing Committee for helping me in the organization of this IDS edition.
+Finally, I would like to express my gratitude for the strong support received from UMa - University of Madeira, FCT - Fundação para a Ciência e a Tecnologia, ARDITI - Agência Regional para o Desenvolvimento da Investigação, Tecnologia e Inovação, the Madeira's Regional Secretariat for Tourism and Culture and, of course, the companies BRUKER, DENDRITECH and CYD.
+A special thanks are also due to all members of the Organizing Committee for helping me to assemble this IDS edition.

-Believing that IDS11 will be a very productive meeting and that you will fall in love with Madeira Island, we expect to receive you again soon.
+Believing that IDS11 will be a very productive meeting and that you will fall in love with Madeira island, we expect to receive you again soon.
 Thank you for coming, enjoy our IDS11 and enjoy life!